 Ghost Trucks of New York

-Jill’s fairy tale is more frustration than fantasy, and Tony might not be here if he didn’t take after his father in driving ghosts around in this episode about supernatural messengers.
+Jill’s fairy tale is more frustration than fantasy, and Tony might not be here if he didn’t take after his father in driving ghosts around in this episode about supernatural messages and their messengers.

 If a little voice in your head told you to turn around, would you listen to it?
 If a strange woman appeared in the backseat of your car, would you pay attention to her?
 And, if something really wanted to trick you, how would you know?
 We speak with Tony and Jill Cox-Cordova, a couple that we met on Fireside.
 They live here in the Atlanta area.